 No. Edge computing and IoT devices can function perfectly well with existing cellular connections, WiFi, or cabling.
-The performance potential of 5G connectivity would, however, make many edge computing deployments more effective.
+However, the performance potential of 5G connectivity would make many edge computing deployments more effective.

 Is edge computing secure?

-Like any other network, edge architecture presents a number of security challenges that every organization should be aware of.
-The principle issue to watch in edge deployments is the broad surface area of the network, which provides multiple attack vectors for a potential cyberattack.
-Edge networks should incorporate zero-trust security architecture to ensure that an attacker cannot penetrate the network further after gaining access to an edge device.
+Yes.
+Like any other network, edge architecture presents several security challenges every organization should be aware of.
+The principal issue to watch in edge deployments is the broad surface area of the network, which provides multiple attack vectors for a potential cyberattack.
+But edge networks should incorporate zero-trust security architecture to ensure an attacker can’t penetrate the network further after gaining access to an edge device.